elmchelsey/201HW3/Submission/README.md

 Simply run `python main.py` to train the HMM and evaluate the performance of the model on the test set with the best alpha value found by the tuning process.

-## Files

-- `main.py`: the main file that contains the HMM implementation and the tuning process.
-- `starter_code.py`: the starter code provided by the instructor.
-Used mainly to load the data and evaluate the models.
-The evaluate() function was modified to return the accuracy score.

 # Changes to starter code